virtual-labs/exp-morphological-operations-iiith/experiment/procedure.md

 1. Select image from the mosaic using 'select image' option

-2. Select one option from 'Dilation', 'Erosion', 'Closing'and 'Opening'
+2. Select one option from 'Dilation', 'Erosion', 'Closing' and 'Opening'

 3. Select options from 'Shape' and 'Size' of structuring elements properties